PowerDNS/pdns/AI_POLICY.md

 Last update: 15th September, 2025

-This document tries to summarize the AI Usage Policy within the PowerDNS Authoritative Server, Recursor and dnsdist, and the rationale behind it.
+This document tries to summarize the AI Usage Policy within PowerDNS Authoritative Server, Recursor and dnsdist, and the rationale behind it.